 The only operations performed in the context of the CNR extension dispatching thread are message creation and placement in a message queue.
-The heavy network operations are performed in a separate thread.
+A separate thread performs the heavy network operations.
 Note that if for some reason the message queue is full, the message will be dropped to avoid the risk of creating a delay, which would damage CNR performance.